 In The Mood II is hull number 06, and has been in her current ownership for a decade.
 She has recently completed a circumnavigation of Australia.
 In The Mood II has a fully battened mainsail for enhanced performance and reliability, whilst her headsails benefit from hydraulic furling.

 Below decks she has light oak joinery, which was unusual at the time, and sleeps ten in five cabins.
 In The Mood II is comprehensively specified, and has been very well maintained.
-She is lying in Sydney, and is ideally placed for exploring the south Pacific.

 Price AUD $875,000 GST paid